 Architecture of Shame

-The arc of the Sassi is taken as a starting point to reflect on architecture as a mirror of the cultural values of the whole of Europe.
-Through three phases of study, dialogue, and action, this project encourages European citizens to ask themselves how they would classify their surrounding architecture: a disgrace with no clear potential or, on the contrary, eyesores to which they have become accustomed and are now considered a part of normality.
+This contradiction of the Sassi districts of Matera is taken as a starting point to reflect on architecture as a mirror of the cultural values of the whole of Europe.
+Through three phases of study, dialogue, and action, this project encourages European citizens to ask themselves how they would classify their surrounding architecture: a disgrace with potential that is waiting to be discovered or, on the contrary, places that are now considered a distressing part of normality.

-This is how architecture, the skeleton of our cities and our society, becomes a measure of the values of contemporary Europe, an instrument for an almost psychoanalytic investigation of current issues such as social housing, rural ghettos, unfinished public works and all those structures that pass every day before our eyes without really making any kind of impression.
-Just to celebrate this metamorphosis, the project will open, in July 2019, with the Happy Birthday Shame party: seven days in which the materials and reflections resulting from the transition from the Shame to the Pride of Italy will be the subject of an exhibition, dedicated workshops, dialogues and speeches in the public space, before being collected in the publication L'Atlante della Vergogna (The Atlas of Shame), and on a dedicated online platform.
+This is how architecture becomes a measure of the values of contemporary Europe, an instrument for a collective psychoanalytic investigation of European architecture in regard to current issues such as social housing, rural ghettos, unfinished public works, suburbs, walls between nations and all those structures that pass every day before our eyes without really making any kind of impression.
+The project will celebrate with the HAPPY BIRTHDAY SHAME party the critical potential of shame for architecture.
+From 23 July, same date as De Gasperi’s visit to Matera, there will be seven days of activities including an exhibition, dedicated workshops, dialogues and speeches in the public space.
+The materials will be collected in the publication L'Atlante della Vergogna (The Atlas of Shame), and on a dedicated online platform.

 Associazione Culturale Architecture of Shame